Adam Kossowski: In the Gulag and beyond

 Kossowski was first imprisoned at Skole and then at Kharkov, both in present Ukraine.
 He told Fr.
 Martin Sankey, "In prison I stayed about a year.
 Later we received sentences.
 I got five years of hard labour camp and was sent to the part of the Gulag which is called Peczlag, on the river Peczora which runs into the Polar Sea and I stayed there till 1942."

 At this time Kossowski began to pray, " … because when I was so deep in this calamity and nearly dead I promised myself that if I came out of this subhuman land I would tender my thanks to God.
 I hesitate to call it a vow, it was rather a promise to myself but later I used to think that it was my obligation …"

-He went on to describe his release with other Polish prisoners in order to form the Polish 2nd Corps under General Władysław Anders:
+He went on to describe his release with other Polish prisoners to form the Polish 2nd Corps under General Władysław Anders:

 From the camp on the river Amu-Daria - where I was sent from the North - I was evacuated finally with other Poles to the banks of the Caspian Sea from where we went to Pahlevi on the Persian coast.
 There the Polish ex-prisoners gradually received English uniforms, our old rags infected with all sorts of disease and insects being burned, and we started the journey towards Teheran and from there to Palestine.

 After several months of recuperation in Palestine, Kossowski, through the efforts of his wife in London, travelled on the liner RMS Scythia to Scotland.
 In 1943 he joined the Polish Ministry of Information in London, where he worked throughout the war.